-Catholic Health (CH) is an integrated healthcare delivery system that conducted Community Health Needs Assessment (CHNA) in Erie County and Niagara County.
+Catholic Health is an integrated healthcare system that conducted Community Health Needs Assessment (CHNA) in Erie County and Niagara County.
 Three-year implementation plans were developed for Kenmore Mercy Hospital, Mercy Hospital of Buffalo, Sisters of Charity Hospital, and Sisters of Charity Hospital - St. Joseph Campus and Mount St. Mary’s Hospital.

-Catholic Health continues to be committed to improving the health status of our communities through wellness and prevention, collaborations and partnerships, and improved access to healthcare for those in need.
+We are committed to improving the health status of our communities through wellness and prevention, collaborations and partnerships, and improved access to healthcare for those in need.
 As part of our social responsibility and commitment to Community Benefit, we are excited to support programs through partnerships with community-based organizations that meet the following grant request criteria.